-Robin M. Weinick is an associate director of RAND Health, one of the largest private health research groups in the world and the RAND Corporation's largest operating division.
+Robin M. Weinick is an associate director of RAND Health, one of the largest private health research groups in the world and one of RAND Corporation's largest operating divisions.
 Her specific areas of responsibility include RAND Health's contract business line, managing policy and processes related to bid decisions, procurement, and administration of government and nonprofit contracts, with an emphasis on contracts with the U.S. Department of Health and Human Services.
 She also plays a key role in research staff recruitment and development.
 As RAND Health's senior leader on the East Coast, she frequently represents the unit in discussions with key contacts in government agencies, nonprofits, and nongovernmental entities based in the National Capital Region.

 Previous PositionsSenior Scientist, Institute for Health Policy, Massachusetts General Hospital; Assistant Professor of Medicine, Harvard Medical School; Weinick also has a 10-year history of federal service in various positions at the Agency for Healthcare Research and Quality

 - Evaluating public health and mental health programs

 - Reducing racial, ethnic, and socioeconomic disparities in health and health care